microsoft/abap2git/README.md

 3. Support active version mode and latest version mode.
 In active version mode, for each ABAP object, active version, if any, otherwise latest version, will be downloaded; in latest version mode, for each ABAP object, only latest version will be downloaded or a released version no later than an optional released TR (to sync to that specific snapshot of the system), if not available the object will not be downloaded.
 Active version mode is best to download all current version of the ABAP objects for code inspection and analysis; latest version mode is best for continuous integration purpose.
 4. Sync a specific released TR to specific Git repo branch, provided the ABAP objects in that branch are downloaded in latest version mode above.
 5. Catchup: sync the Git repo branch to latest TR by generating commit for each TR between last sync-ed one and latest one, this helps you bring the git repo in sync if #4 is not run to catch some TRs.
-6. Upon sync-ing the released TR to Git repo branch, the branch could be added to CI branch in the ADO build pipeline to be triggered a run with ADO out-of-box feature.

 ## How To
 * Add the classes and reports in abap folder to the target SAP system.